Submissions Due: Feb1st, 2026

 Did you know that most of Florida’s clean drinking water comes from freshwater underground?

 This water is stored in something called an aquifer, like a giant sponge under the ground!
 But if we waste water or let it get dirty, there might not be enough clean water for people, animals, and plants that need it every day.
-Florida is growing, and the weather is getting warmer, so it's more important than ever to save and protect our water.
+Florida is growing and getting warmer, so it's more important than ever to save and protect our water.
 That’s where YOU come in!

 For this challenge, you’ll become an author and illustrator.
 Your mission: Create a storybook about a brave Water Hero who helps save water right at home!
 Maybe your hero: fixes a leaky faucet, turns off the tap while brushing teeth, takes shorter showers or teaches their family how to water the garden wisely.
 Even small actions at home can make a BIG difference for Florida’s water!